cyberbotics/webots/docs/guide/preferences.md

 #### Web Services

-The **Web Services** section contains preferences about the URL of the simulation upload service and the web browser of the HTML robot window.
+The **Web Services** section contains preferences about the URL of the simulation upload service and the web browser used by the HTML robot windows.

-- The **simulation upload service** field allow you to set your own simulation upload server URL.
+- The **simulation upload service** field allows you to set your own simulation upload server URL.
 The default value is `https://beta.webots.cloud`.
-- The **robot window default web browser** field allow you to set the browser in which the robot window will be opened.
-For example, `firefox`, `google-chrome`, etc. The default value is an empty value, which correspond to the system default web browser.
+- The **robot window default web browser** field allows you to set the browser in which the robot window will be opened.
+For example, `firefox`, `google-chrome`, etc. The default value is an empty value, which corresponds to the system default web browser.
 - The check box allows you to open the robot window always in a new web browser window instead of a new tab (only available if you set the **robot window default web browser** field).

 #### Disk Cache